ben-aaron188/netanos/paper/paper.md

 # Summary
 Netanos (**N**amed **E**ntity-based **T**ext **AN**onymization for **O**pen **S**cience) is a natural language processing software that anonymizes texts by identifying and replacing named entities.
 The key feature of NETANOS is that the anonymization preserves critical context that allows for secondary linguistic analyses on anonymized texts.

 Consider the example string *“Max and Ben spent more than 1000 hours on writing the software.
 They started in August 2016 in Amsterdam.”* While coarse anonymization such as simple "XXX" replacement would suffice to mask the true content of the string, essential text properties are lost that are needed for secondary analyses.
-For example, content-based deception detection approaches rely on the number of specific times and dates to differentiate between deceptive and truthful texts (Warmelink et al., 2013).
+For example, content-based deception detection approaches rely on the number of specific times and dates to differentiate between deceptive and truthful texts [@warmelink2013].

 The architecture of NETANOS relies on two software libraries capable of identifying named entities.
-(1) The Stanford Named Entity Recognizer (NER, Finkel et al., 2005) integrated with the ner Node.js package (Srivastava, 2016), and (2) the NLP-compromise JavaScript frontend-library (Kelly, 2016).
+(1) The Stanford Named Entity Recognizer (NER) [@finkel2005] integrated with the ner Node.js package [@srivastava2016], and (2) the NLP-compromise JavaScript frontend-library [@kelly2016].
 Both libraries are used in a layered architecture  to identify persons (e.g. “Max”, “Ben”), locations (e.g. “Amsterdam”, “Munich”), organizations (e.g. “Google”), dates (e.g. “August 2016”), and values (e.g. “42”).

 Specifically, the text anonymization is achieved with the following stepwise procedure: The input string is analyzed by Stanford's NER, identifying organizations, locations, persons, and dates.
 All identified entities are replaced with their context-preserving anonymized versions.
 NLP-compromise's named entity recognition tool is applied to identify potentially remaining, unrecognized entities.